lowRISC/opentitan/hw/dv/sv/cip_lib/README.md

   response (with `d_error` = 1), but also triggers a fatal alert and updates status CSRs such as `ERR_CODE`.
 The list of CSRs that are impacted by this alert event, maintained in `cfg.tl_intg_alert_fields`, are also checked for correctness.
-* **task run_seq_with_rand_reset_vseq**: This task runs 3 parallel threads,
-  which are a sequence provided, run_tl_errors_vseq and reset sequence.
-After reset occurs, the other threads will be killed and then all the CSRs will be read for check.
-This task runs multiple iterations to ensure DUT won't be broken after reset and TL errors.
-  To ensure the reset functionality works correctly, user will have to disable any internal reset from the stress_all sequence.
-Below is an example of disabling internal reset in `hmac_stress_all_vseq.sv`:
+* **task run_seq_with_rand_reset_vseq**: This task runs a provided sequence while injecting TL errors with `run_tl_errors_vseq`.
+After a randomised wait, it injects a reset.
+Once the reset is complete, it reads all the CSRs to check that they contain their expected reset values.

+  The provided sequence must make sure not to drive a reset itself.
+The reset that would be driven in `dut_init` is disabled in this task by setting the sequence's `do_apply_reset` value to zero, but this behaviour needs to be passed on to any sub-sequence that it wishes to spawn by ensuring that they also have `do_apply_reset=0`.
+An example from `hmac_stress_all_vseq.sv`:
   ```
   // randomly trigger internal dut_init reset sequence
   // disable any internal reset if used in stress_all_with_rand_reset vseq
   if (do_dut_init) hmac_vseq.do_dut_init = $urandom_range(0, 1);
   else hmac_vseq.do_dut_init = 0;
   ```

+  The exact mechanism for injecting this reset is configured by the `can_reset_with_csr_accesses` flag from `cip_base_env_cfg` (described elsewhere in this document).
+If the flag is false, the task is careful to wait until there are no outstanding CSR accesses before it injects the reset.
+It then injects the reset and uses `disable fork` to kill the sequence that was being run.

+  If the flag is true, the task injects the reset at any time it feels appropriate.
+It then asserts that the sequence that was running has run to completion before the reset is de-asserted, which means it does not need to kill the process.
 * **task run_same_csr_outstanding_vseq**: This task tests the same CSR with non-blocking accesses as the regular CSR sequences don't cover that due to limitation of uvm_reg.